Torch Geometric Pool: the PyTorch library for pooling in Graph Neural Networks: Complete Experimental Results

-For graph classification, we optimize either the cross-entropy or the binary cross-entropy; for graph regression, we minimize the mean squared error.
-If a pooler provides one or more auxiliary losses, these are jointly optimized with the task loss by summing all losses together.
-The models are trained for up to 1000 epochs using the Adam optimizer with a learning rate of $1 \cdot 10^{-4}$, a scheduler, and early stopping (patience of 300 epochs).
+In the experiments we use a hierarchical \gls{gin} stack (32 hidden channels, ELU) before and after pooling, switching the post-pooling block to \texttt{DenseGINConv} when the pooler is dense, then global sum readout and a 3-layer \gls{mlp} with dropout $0.5$.
+The same \texttt{[Pool - MP]} block can be repeated in deeper architectures.
+For graph classification, we optimize either cross-entropy or binary cross-entropy, depending on the dataset.
+If a pooler provides auxiliary losses, they are added to the task loss.
+We train for up to 1000 epochs with the Adam optimizer (learning rate $1 \cdot 10^{-4}$), a scheduler, and early stopping (patience 300).
 For datasets with public splits, we perform 10 runs; otherwise, we use 10-fold cross-validation.
-For the results, we report the test classification accuracy, except for ogbg-molhiv (ROC AUC), pep-function (average precision), and pep-struct (mean absolute error).
+We report test classification accuracy.

+The aggregate ``Score'' column in Table~\ref{tab:graph_classification_results} counts how often each operator lands at or near the front of the pack on these six benchmarks; it is a coarse summary, but it makes a point visible at a glance: the contrast with vertex clustering (Table~\ref{tab:clustering_results}) is sharp. \gls{acc} and \gls{dmon}, which lead on citation-style clustering under auxiliary losses alone, never claim a column-wise best here and sit in the mid-field: objectives that organize unlabeled communities do not transfer into a supervised graph-classification head without re-tuning, and may fight the \gls{gin} readout used in this protocol.

+Dense trainable poolers (\gls{mincut}, \gls{jbgnn}, \gls{hosc}, \gls{bnpool}, \gls{lapool}, \gls{diff}) cluster toward respectable averages across molecular and social graphs, whereas sparse trainable and deterministic poolers swing harder. \gls{kmis} and \gls{maxcut} dominate the synthetic WL and block-model style columns where aggressive, well-spread subsampling matches the inductive bias of the generator; \gls{sep} and \gls{ecpool} peak on GCB-H and CSBM respectively when the graph family aligns with their construction.
+That pattern supports a practical rule: soft-assignment dense layers are a robust default for broad screening, while sparse or structure-driven poolers reward explicit alignment between the operator and the dataset generator or domain.